The-Leo/COFFEE-SHOP-PROJECT/backend/README.md

 ### Setup Auth0

-1. Create a new Auth0 Account
+1. Create a new Auth0 Account (DONE)
-2. Select a unique tenant domain
+2. Select a unique tenant domain (DONE)
-3. Create a new, single page web application
+3. Create a new, single page web application (DONE)
-4. Create a new API
+4. Create a new API (ALL DONE)
    - in API Settings:
      - Enable RBAC
      - Enable Add Permissions in the Access Token
-5. Create new API permissions:
+5. Create new API permissions: (DONE)
    - `get:drinks`
    - `get:drinks-detail`
    - `post:drinks`
    - `patch:drinks`
    - `delete:drinks`
-6. Create new roles for:
+6. Create new roles for: (DONE)
    - Barista
      - can `get:drinks-detail`
      - can `get:drinks`
    - Manager
      - can perform all actions
 7. Test your endpoints with [Postman](https://getpostman.com).
+(ALL DONE)
    - Register 2 users - assign the Barista role to one and Manager role to the other.
    - Sign into each account and make note of the JWT.
    - Import the postman collection `./starter_code/backend/udacity-fsnd-udaspicelatte.postman_collection.json`